 - Two letters of reference from non-family members who can share some insight about who you are (e.g. a school official or teacher, clergy member, work supervisor, etc.)

-- A signed letter from a medical doctor (NOT a scribbled note) verifying a conclusive diagnosis of multiple sclerosis for yourself or one of your parents
+- A signed letter from a medical doctor (NOT a scribbled note) verifying a conclusive diagnosis of multiple sclerosis for yourself or one of your parents.
+If the parent is deceased, we will still require a doctor’s letter indicating they had an MS diagnosis prior to their passing.

 There is no application fee.

-All applications and supporting documentation must be mailed to the address on our contact page.
-DO NOT USE CERTIFIED MAIL or anything requiring a signature.
+All applications and supporting documentation must be mailed to the address the application.
+DO NOT USE CERTIFIED OR REGISTERED MAIL or anything requiring a signature.
+We recommend using USPS Priority Mail if you’d like a tracking option for your application package.
 We are not responsible for returned items due to insufficient postage.

 MAIL ALL PARTS OF YOUR APPLICATION TOGETHER.
 Do NOT send letters of recommendation or transcripts separately.
 If your application form is not accompanied by all required documentation, it will be considered incomplete and disqualified.